-“I’ve never worked this hard in my life, and I am fine with hard work,” Till tells Vanity Fair’s Maureen Ryan.
+“I’ve never worked this hard in my life, and I am fine with hard work,” Till said in an interview published Monday by Vanity Fair Monday, two weeks after Lenkov — who was also showrunner on “Magnum PI” and the recently ended “Hawaii Five-0” — was fired by CBS for creating a toxic work environment.
 “But the way Peter treats people is just unacceptable.
 I was suicidal that first year on the show, because of the way he made me feel.
 But the way he’s treated the people around me — that’s just my breaking point.”

-A spokesperson for Lenkov told Vanity Fair that Till’s accusations are “100 percent false and untrue,” and that the former showrunner “championed” Till “from the very beginning and has been nothing but supportive of him.”
+Lenkov’s attorney Dale Kinsella did not immediately respond to TheWrap’s request for comment, but told Vanity Fair that Till’s accusations are “100 percent false and untrue” and that the former “MacGyver” boss “has championed (Till) from the very beginning and has been nothing but supportive of him.”

-Lenkov then responded, “Now is the time to listen and I am listening.
+Vanity Fair published this statement from Lenkov in response to its story: “Now is the time to listen and I am listening.
 It’s difficult to hear that the working environment I ran was not the working environment my colleagues deserved, and for that, I am deeply sorry.
 I accept responsibility for what I am hearing and am committed to doing the work that is required to do better and be better.”